epfl-si/jahia2wp/README.md

 ### Install locally

-In order to work locally, there are three pre-requisites:
+In order to work locally, there a few pre-requisites:

 1. been through the [Github section](#install-from-github) above
-1. docker and docker-compose installed
+1. docker and docker-compose installed (head to [INSTALL_TOOLS.md](./docs/INSTALL_TOOLS.md) to get more details on docker setup.)
-1. **camptocamp docker images built locally** (you will not be able to pull them from a repository)

-Head to [INSTALL_TOOLS.md](./docs/INSTALL_TOOLS.md) to get more details on docker setup.
+1. make installed (head to [INSTALL_TOOLS.md](./docs/INSTALL_TOOLS.md#make) to get more details on this point.)

 Start the `db`, `httpd` and `mgmt` containers:

     you@host:~/jahia2wp$ cd local
     you@host:~/jahia2wp/local$ make up
-    Creating network "local_default" with the default driver ...
+    Creating network "local_default" with the default driver Pulling mgmt (camptocamp/os-wp-mgmt:latest)...
+    ...
     Creating phpmyadmin ... done
+    Creating mgmt ... done
     Creating db ... done
     Creating httpd ... done